 BART Operations Control Center (OCC)

-112 total: The S-Line from Warm Springs/South Fremont to Fremont, 5.4 miles; A-line from Fremont to Lake Merritt, 23.8 miles; the BART to Oakland International Airport (OAK) elevated guideway structure, 3.2 miles; the M, W and Y-line from Oakland West to Millbrae, 27 miles; the R-line from Richmond to MacArthur, 10.6 miles; the C-line from Pittsburg/Bay Point to Rockridge, 29.3 miles; the BART to Antioch extension from Pittsburg/Bay Point to Antioch, 9.1 miles and the L-line Dublin/Pleasanton to Bay Fair, 10 miles.
-Systemwide, there are approximately 32 miles of aerial track; 52 miles of track at grade and about 28 miles of subway track.
+131.4 total: The S-Line from Berryessa/North San José to Fremont, 15.1 miles; A-line from Fremont to Lake Merritt, 23.8 miles; the BART to Oakland International Airport (OAK) elevated guideway structure, 3.2 miles; the M, W and Y-line from Oakland West to Millbrae, 27 miles; the R-line from Richmond to MacArthur, 10.2 miles; the C-line from Pittsburg/Bay Point to Rockridge, 29.3 miles; the BART to Antioch extension from Pittsburg/Bay Point to Antioch, 9.1 miles and the L-line Dublin/Pleasanton to Bay Fair, 13.7 miles.
+Systemwide, there are 33.5 miles of aerial track; 65.1 miles of track at grade and 32.8 miles of subway track.

-46 stations comprise 17 surface, 14 elevated and 15 subway stations.
+50 stations comprise 19 surface, 15 elevated and 16 subway stations.
 Four of these are a combination of BART and MUNI Metro stations in downtown San Francisco (Embarcadero, Montgomery St, Powell St, and Civic Center).
 One station is a combination of BART and Caltrain in Millbrae.
 One is a combination of BART and VTA Light Rail in Milpitas.
 For an overview of each station, visit the Stations section.

 Third rail propulsion power is 1000-volt DC electricity.
 One 150 hp motor per axle, four motors per car.
 Aluminum body, air conditioning, tinted windows.
 Car - 70' long without cab (B-Car), 75' long with cab (A-Car) 10'6 high, 10'6 wide, headroom 6'9".
 The BART to Antioch extension trains are Diesel Multiple Unit (DMU).
 They are fueled by renewable diesel, an advanced biofuel produced from bio-based sources such as vegetable oil.